3CORESec/SIEGMA/README.md

 ## SIEM automatic import feature

-If you'd like to enable the feature where the created artifact is automatically updated into your SIEM, please enter the environment variables that are specific to your environment and document in the [config](config/) of your platform.
+If you'd like to enable the feature where the created artifact is automatically updated into your SIEM, please enter the environment variables that are specific to your environment and documented in the [config](config/) of your platform.

 # Contributions and Development